 - Start the cooker.
 When rice is cooked, let it steam for about 15 minutes.

-- Prepare sushi vinegar by mixing rice vinegar, sugar and salt in a saucepan.
+- Prepare sushi vinegar by mixing rice vinegar, optional sake-mash vinegar, sugar, and salt in a saucepan.
 Put the pan on low heat and heat until the sugar dissolves.
 Cool the vinegar mixture.

 - Spread the hot steamed rice into a large plate or a large bowl.
-Please use a non-metallic bowl to prevent any interaction with rice vinegar.
+Use a nonmetallic bowl to prevent any interaction with rice vinegar.
 It's best to use a wooden bowl called sushi-oke.

-- Sprinkle the vinegar mixture over the rice and fold the rice by shamoji (rice spatula) quickly.
+- Sprinkle the vinegar mixture over the rice and fold the rice with a shamoji (rice spatula) quickly.
 Be careful not to smash the rice.